VisualComposer/builder/readme.txt

 = WordPress Theme Builder =

+Visual Composer is an all-in-one plugin that lets you make beautiful websites from header and footer to archive page and 404 page.
+You can completely overwrite themes by creating custom post, page, and archive layouts in a code-free way.
+Assign your custom layouts sitewide or override it on a page level, and reuse them as much as you like.

+Make fully custom layouts (*including header, footer, and sidebar templates*) with the **[Layout Builder](https://visualcomposer.com/blog/visual-composer-layout-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=layout-builder-text-link)**, or save your [unique headers, footers, and sidebars](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=make-unique-header-footer-sidebar-templates-text-link) as **Global Templates** to reuse them and save time.
+Additionally, the **Dynamic Content** feature allows you to design templates with dynamic content placeholders (*devs will love it*).
+This means that web creators now have all the creative freedom and the topmost control over their website design — all from one place!

 Visual Composer is an all-in-one editor plugin that lets you make beautiful websites from header to footer.
 You can create custom page layouts in a code-free way.

 [Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=make-unique-header-footer-sidebar-templates-text-link) to use them throughout your entire WordPress site with the help of **Global Templates**.
 Additionally, a **Dynamic Content** feature allows you to design templates with dynamic content placeholders (*devs will love it*).